College Catalog: Services and Activities

 Coffeyville Community College provides free tutoring and instructional services in the respective Student Success Centers located on each campus.
 The primary goal of the Student Success Centers is to help students be successful in college by providing individualized instruction to strengthen academic and study skills; peer study groups led by a Student Success Center facilitator are also available for selected classes.
 The labs also allow students access to computers, software used in most college classes, the Internet and free printing for academic purposes only.
 The Student Success Center offers student disability accommodations, COMPASS testing services, and provides testing and test preparation assistance.

-The Student Success Center located on the main campus is staffed with a full-time director and two full-time assistants who will assess a student’s academic skills to identify areas of needed improvement.
+The Student Success Center located on the main campus is staffed with a full-time director, two full-time assistants as well as part-time tutors who will assess a student’s academic skills to identify areas of needed improvement.
 They offer COMPASS testing and will work with students one-on-one, in group settings, and with tutorial software to best address a student’s needs.

-Other services provided by the Student Success Center include learning style assessment and access to the Kansas Career Pipeline.
+Other services provided by the Student Success Center include learning style and career assessments.